Christopher-Silver/hockey-lakehouse-analytics/README.md

 ### 3. Goalie Shot-Location Performance

-Identifies where a goalie is vulnerable — both in absolute terms and relative to league averages.
+Identifies where a goalie is vulnerable, both in absolute terms and relative to league averages.

 - Left chart: raw goal rate by location
 - Right chart: performance vs league baseline (true strengths/weaknesses)